 The Federation prides itself on science-based restoration.
-To enhance our understanding of the river, the South RIVERKEEPER® collects a battery of water quality data from almost 2 dozen different sites around the tidal portions of the River by boat on a weekly basis during warm seasons using a HydroLab probe that takes readings every quarter meter in depth to create a vertical profile.
+To enhance our understanding of the river, the South, West, & Rhode RIVERKEEPER® collects a battery of water quality data from almost over 50 different sites around the tidal portions of the Rivers by boat on a weekly basis during warm seasons using a HydroLab sonde that takes readings every quarter meter in depth to create a vertical profile.
 Additionally we collect data at over a dozen sites in non-tidal portions of the river every other week all year.
 We use a YSI ProPlus to take these stream measurements.
 Since most of our streams are less than a foot deep, we only take one set of readings per site.
-The data collected includes: temperature, pH, dissolved oxygen by depth, salinity, conductivity, water clarity, and nutrients.
+The data collected includes: temperature, pH, dissolved oxygen, salinity, conductivity, and water clarity.
 We are grateful to our amazing corps of volunteers who help us take these measurements.

 Oxygen is a critical necessity for life.
 In aquatic systems oxygen is found in the form of dissolved oxygen (DO) and without it, the fish, crabs, and oysters cannot survive.
-Low dissolved oxygen concentrations can lead to reduced growth and reproduction rates, change the distribution and behavior patterns of the aquatic organisms, and can lead to death.
+Low dissolved oxygen concentrations can lead to reduced growth, reproduction rates, a change of the distribution and behavior patterns of the aquatic organisms, as well as death.
 For more information, click here.

 Why are nutrients (nitrogen and phosphorus) important?